-All trials reported on detection of new AF cases for the screening intervention groups compared with control groups (either pulse palpation reminders or no screening).
+All trials reported on detection of AF cases for the screening intervention groups compared with control groups (either no screening or pulse palpation reminders).
 Detailed results are provided in Appendix F Table 4.
-Followup lasted 12 months for SAFE, REHEARSE-AF, IDEAL-MD and D2AF; 4 months for mSToPS; and 6 months for the Morgan et al trial.
+Followup lasted 1 year for SAFE, REHEARSE-AF, IDEAL-MD, and D2AF; 4 months for mSToPS; and 6 months for SCREEN-AF, STROKESTOP, and the Morgan et al trial.
 In SAFE, two cardiologists masked to allocation assessed whether ECGs showed AF in the screening arms; a third arbitrated any disagreements.
-Medical records were reviewed for participants in the control group to identify new cases of AF.
-83, 85 The Morgan et al trial that randomized 3,001 participants reported AF ascertainment by a single observer (masking not reported) who reviewed medical records of participants for new diagnoses, investigations, and treatment.
-In REHEARSE-AF, an unmasked study cardiologist confirmed all AF diagnoses made in the intervention group; participants in the control group were diagnosed by local clinicians with validation by a study cardiologist.
-In mSToPS, rhythms from 14-day continuous ECG monitoring were analyzed using an FDA-approved algorithm, and these results underwent additional technical review for report generation and quality assurance after which the report was independently reviewed by the principal investigator.
-New AF was defined as 30 seconds or more of AF or atrial flutter detected by device or a new clinical diagnosis recorded in claims data.
-In IDEAL-MD, AF was confirmed by a general practitioner (GP) and research cardiologist, and AF was considered newly diagnosed whether screen detected or diagnosed otherwise.
-103 In D2AF, AF diagnoses were ascertained by extraction of diagnosis information from the electronic medical records of participants randomized.
-108
+Medical records were reviewed for participants in the control group to identify new cases of AF.^{91, 93} The Morgan et al trial reported AF ascertainment by a single observer (masking not reported) who reviewed medical records of participants for new diagnoses, investigations, and treatment.105 In REHEARSE-AF, an unmasked study cardiologist confirmed all AF diagnoses made in the intervention group; participants in the control group were diagnosed by local clinicians with validation by a study cardiologist.108 In STROKESTOP, study authors defined AF as at least one 30-second episode of AF or at least two episodes between 10 and 29 seconds during the 2-week screening period for persons randomized to the screening intervention.76-78 However; the proportion with AF reported 6 months after baseline and at later followup time points was based on health registry data derived from clinical records.76 In mSToPS, rhythms from 14-day continuous ECG monitoring were analyzed using an FDA-approved algorithm, and these results underwent additional technical review for report generation and quality assurance after which the report was independently reviewed by the principal investigator.109 New AF was defined as 30 seconds or more of AF or atrial flutter detected by device or a new clinical diagnosis recorded in claims data.
+In SCREEN-AF, devices from the continuous ECG monitoring were centrally interpreted with results then provided back to the participants' primary care physicians.75 New clinical diagnoses were ascertained during study visits, with central adjudication based on ECG tracings and hospital records.
+In IDEAL-MD, AF was confirmed by a general practitioner (GP) and research cardiologist, and AF was considered newly diagnosed whether screen detected or diagnosed otherwise.111 In D2AF, AF diagnoses were ascertained by extraction of diagnosis information from the electronic medical records of participants randomized.116

 Findings are summarized in Figure 3.
-Of the studies using one-time approaches to screening compared to no screening (D2AF, IDEAL-MD, SAFE), risk differences (RDs) ranged from 0.06 to 0.6 percentage points and risk ratios (RR) ranged from 1.06 to 1.58; findings were only statistically significant in the SAFE trial.
-Fidelity with respect to the proportion of participants randomized to receive screening that actually got screened was low to modest in these trials (D2AF, 45%; IDEAL-MD, 11%, SAFE, 53%).
-The two trials comparing ECG screening with pulse palpation reminders did not find a statistically significant difference in new cases of AF between study arms.
-The fidelity of pulse palpation among participants randomized to pulse palpation reminders was also low to modest in these trials (Morgan et al, 29%; SAFE, 69%).
-However, more cases of AF were detected in the SAFE trial when comparing pulse palpation reminders with no screening.
-Of the studies that compared intermittent or continuous approaches for screening compared with no screening (REHEARSE-AF, mSToPS), RDs were about 3 percentage points in both trials and RRs were 4.2 and 3.8; findings were statistically significant in both trials.
+Of the studies using one-time approaches to screening (D2AF, IDEAL-MD, SAFE), risk differences (RDs) ranged from 0.06 to 0.60 percentage points and risk ratios (RR) ranged from 1.04 to 1.58 compared with no screening; findings were only statistically significant in the SAFE trial.
+Fidelity with respect to the proportion of participants randomized to receive screening that were screened was low to modest in these trials (D2AF, 45%; IDEAL-MD, 11%, SAFE, 53%).
+The two trials comparing one-time ECG screening with pulse palpation reminders did not find a statistically significant difference in new cases of AF between study arms.^{91, 105} The fidelity of pulse palpation among participants randomized to pulse palpation reminders was also low to modest in these trials (Morgan et al, 105 29%; SAFE, 69%).
+However, more cases of AF were detected in the SAFE trial when comparing pulse palpation reminders with no screening.91